Have you lost your period or are trying to get it back?

 5. Adequate + restful sleep

-If you're ready to transform your relationship to food and recover from hypothalamic amenorrhea...
-We recommend getting in touch with us to book a clarity call.
-You can read about the private nutrition therapy support we offer to see if we're a good fit to hep you.
+You can read about the private nutrition therapy support we offer to see if we’re a good fit to help you.

 Shannon Western is a nutritionist and therapist based in Edinburgh, UK.